 There is so much security at work these days and just about every one has to show ID when they enter their jobs.
 I know at my office there is so I thought I would show you how to make a lanyard and ID holder for yourself.
 You can really make this your own.
 I know I did.
 I chose fabrics perfect for me.
 Just because everyone has to show ID does not mean we can’t be individual by doing it.
 I chose a St. Louis Cardinals Fabric for my lanyard and ID holder but you can choose something perfect just for you.

 Because I live in Los Angeles I was not able to get this fabric locally.
 Instead, I relied on online fabric stores to get it.
 I Obtained this fabric from Fabric.com but it is also available at Hobby Lobby or JOANN!.
 This post contains affiliate links that if you click on them I may receive a small commission at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.
 This is a simple project that anyone with basic sewing skills can make and is functional for those of us that have to show ID just to get into the building at work.
 I modified this project from one I saw on Sunflower Happiness.

 What you will Need: How to make a lanyard and ID holder

 - For the lanyard strap 4″ x WOF (Width of Fabric) of main fabric

 - For the ID Holder: 2 Pieces 3 1/2″ x 5 1/2″ main fabric

 - Pocket and loop 1 piece 2″ x 2″ for loop

 - 1 piece of clear vinyl 2 1/2″ x 3″ in.